JakubHojsan/scaling-enigma/content/sections/about/about.md

 imageAlt: "Profile Image"
 ---

-I'm a second year at the University of California, Los Angeles.
+I'm a third year student at the University of California, Los Angeles.

 I came into UCLA as an Business Economics major, but quickly found my passion for computer science.
 After joining a startup called <a href="https://Heylo.co" target="_blank" aria-label="External Link"><u>Heylo.co</u></a> as a Campus Lead, I rekindled my passion for startups/tech.